Redmega/idlescape-unleashed/README.md

 ## Usage

 You can right click anywhere on your Idlescape game page to access the Idlescape Unleashed menu.
+Right now the only purpose of that menu is to enable or disable Auto Refresh.
+The features below are all passively applied.

 ## Features